anto112/Hands-On-Image-Processing-with-python-running-using-docker-container/README.md

 1. Clone this repository to local computer

-2. Open folder and build docker image using command
+2. Open folder and build docker image using command in the terminal

    - ***docker build -t dsp:1.9 .***